daattali/beautiful-jekyll/_posts/2017-05-01-UsingJekyll.md

 http://getbootstrap.com/css/
 http://www.tutorialrepublic.com/twitter-bootstrap-tutorial/

 Then of course I wanted to have a contact form.
 This is really easy in Wordpress, but alas there is no CMS here.
-Fortunately there are solutions that offer you to link to a services.
+Fortunately there are solutions that offer you to link to a service with a snippet of javascript and a form from a post.
 I chose one from http://formspree.io/

 #### Other topics to add to this article